 _xHHHH(e.g.,.becomes_x002E)

 IBM MQ silently discards string properties with empty values.
-The transport includes manifest properties (nsbhdrs and nsbempty) to track all header names and preserve empty values.
+To preserve all header names and maintain empty values, the transport uses manifest properties: nsbhdrs (lists all header names) and nsbempty (tracks empty-valued headers).
 The header fields with non-compliant names will now be displayed in the IBMMQ Console.

 Receiving from non-NServiceBus senders

 When a message arrives from a native IBM MQ application that does not set MQRFH2 properties, the transport promotes the following MQMD fields to NServiceBus headers.
-Promotion only occurs when the corresponding NServiceBus header is not already present, so NServiceBus-originated messages are unaffected.
+Promotion only occurs if the corresponding NServiceBus header is not already set.
+This ensures NServiceBus-originated messages are not overwritten.

 | MQMD field | NServiceBus header | Notes |